-ore than 1,100 international students from 96 countries study at Johnson & Wales University, representing almost 10 percent of the total student population of approximately 15,000.
+ohnson & Wales University takes great pride in its international student population.
 Approximately 50 percent of the graduate student population is international, representing 58 countries.

 International students can take advantage of many special services at J&W, including transportation to J&W's International Retreat Center.
 Incoming international students can be met by a J&W representative when they arrive at the Providence airport, train depot or bus station.
 They are then brought to the International Retreat Center at the Johnson & Wales Inn, where they can stay free-of-charge for up to two nights.